infohazardgames/Infohazard.Core/README.md

 If you downloaded Infohazard.Core from the Unity Asset Store, you can find the Addressables integration package at `Assets/Plugins/Infohazard/Infohazard.Core/Integrations/Infohazard.Core.Addressables.unitypackage`.
 Double click that package in Unity to extract the files into your project.

-If you are using Infohazard.Core as a package, you can install the Addressables integration package from [Github](https://github.com/infohazardgames/Infohazard.Core.Addressables).
+If you are using Infohazard.Core as a package or submodule, you can install the Addressables integration package from [Github](https://github.com/infohazardgames/Infohazard.Core.Addressables).